Rabindranath Tagore Medical College: History

-The college was established in 1961, in a building donated by His Highness ex-Maharana of Udaipur.
+The college was established in 1961, in a building donated by the former Maharana of Udaipur.
 The administrative block is housed in another historical palace donated by Salumber Rao.
 The college received recognition from the Medical Council of India in 1966.
-The college is named after the famous Indian Nobel Laureate Rabindranath Tagore, a writer and freedom fighter.
+The college is named after the Indian Nobel laureate Rabindranath Tagore, a poet, writer, composer and painter.

 Academics

-The admission to the M.B.B.S. course is highly competitive.
-Students who have graduated from high school with Physics, Chemistry and Biology as core subjects can appear for the UG admission test.
+The admission to the Bachelor of Medicine, Bachelor of Surgery (MBBS) is highly competitive.
+Students who have graduated from high school with Physics, Chemistry and Biology as core subjects can appear for the NEET-UG examination.
 The medical college offers 250 seats in M.B.B.S. course, 92 in post-graduate degree courses, 12 in post-graduate diploma courses, and two seats in the DM Cardiology course.

 15% of total M.B.B.S. seats are filled through the All India counselling conducted by the Medical Counselling Committee (MCC) and 4% seats are reserved for the Government of India nominees from the North-Eastern states.
 The remaining seats are filled through state level counselling conducted by the Office of the Chairman, NEET UG Medical and Dental Admission/Counselling Board and Principal & Controller, SMS Medical College and Hospital, Jaipur.
 Starting in 2013, undergraduate admissions is through the National Eligibility cum Entrance Test (NEET-UG).

-50% of seats in each post-graduate specialty are filled through the All India Post Graduate Medical Entrance Examination and the remaining through Rajasthan Pre-PG Examination.
-The institute offers post-graduate degree courses in Preventive and Social Medicine, Pathology, Ophthalmology, ENT, General Medicine, General Surgery, Obstetrics and Gynecology, Pediatrics, Anesthesiology, Orthopedics, Radiodiagnosis/Radiology, Radiotherapy, Psychiatry, Tuberculosis and Respiratory Diseases, and Dermatology.
+50% of seats in each post-graduate speciality are filled through the All India Post Graduate Medical Entrance Examination and the remaining through Rajasthan Pre-PG Examination.
+The institute offers post-graduate degree courses in Preventive and Social Medicine, Pathology, Ophthalmology, ENT, General Medicine, General surgery, Obstetrics and Gynaecology, Pediatrics, Anesthesiology, Orthopedics, Radiodiagnosis/Radiology, Radiotherapy, Psychiatry, Tuberculosis and Respiratory Diseases, and Dermatology.
 Post-graduate diploma courses are offered in Anesthesiology, Pediatrics, and Obstetrics and Gynecology.

 DM Cardiology seats are filled through the Super Specialty Entrance Examination conducted by the Rajasthan University of Health Sciences, Jaipur.

 The following hospitals are attached to the college: